DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 1. Installing and running the Raspberry Pi Imager tool.
 2. Configuring Raspberry Pi Imager options.
 3. Writing the OS image.

+> &#128343; Creating the OS image takes about eight to ten minutes in total.

 ### Installing and Running the Raspberry Pi Imager
 You may skip this step if Raspberry Pi Imager is already installed.